leivapaola/MINIPROJECT2021/README.md

 ## Sections

+1. Improving the productivity and competitiveness of a company
+    * Git
+    * Docker
+    * Automated Testing
+    * Continuous Integration
-1. gitFlow workflow
+2. gitFlow workflow
-2. Git commands and terminology
+3. Git commands and terminology
     * Repository
     * Clone
     * Fork